IBM Db2: IBM Db2 Community Edition

-History

-On June 27, 2019, IBM announced a special free version of Db2 Database called Db2 Community edition.
-The Db2 Community edition was created for the 11.5 release of IBM Db2.
-The Db2 Community edition replaced the previously free version of IBM Db2 known as DB2 Express-C.

-On January 30, 2006, IBM announced a special free version of DB2 Express edition called DB2 Express-C. The DB2 Express-C edition was created for the 8.2 release of IBM Db2.
-After this Db2 Express-C was created for all new DB2 versions: 9.1 (codenamed "Viper"), 9.5 (codename "Viper 2"), 9.7 (codename "Cobra"), 10.01 (codename "Galileo"), 10.5 (codename "Kepler") and 11.1.
+Db2 Starter Edition

+The Starter edition was introduced with Db2 version 12.1.
+It is a paid product, and has several limitations, including a limitation to 4 cores and 16 GB of memory, and restrictions on advanced functionality such as native encryption, audit logging, federation, Db2 pureScale, etc.

 IBM Db2 Standard Edition

 The Db2 Standard Edition is available as a perpetual software license for production and non-production use for up to 16 processor cores and 128 GB RAM with IBM support.
 For production use, Db2 Standard Edition can be licensed based on a Virtual Processor Core metric, wherein it is licensed by the total count of processor cores in a non-partitioned physical server, or virtual cores assigned to a virtual server.
 For non-production use, Db2 Standard Edition can be licensed based on the total count of authorized users.

 IBM Db2 Advanced Edition

 The Db2 Advanced Edition is available only as a component of the IBM Hybrid Data Management Platform (HDMP).
 Within HDMP, Db2 is available both as a perpetual software license AND a monthly subscription for unrestricted production and non-production use with premium IBM support.
-For both HDMP perpetual license and subscription offerings, you need to buy FlexPoints.
-Flexpoints are generic licensing credits that can be used to deploy any Db2-family software product or cloud service offering.
+For both HDMP perpetual license and subscription offerings, FlexPoints need to be bought.
+FlexPoints are generic licensing credits that can be used to deploy any Db2-family software product or cloud service offering.

-Db2 Advanced Edition offers these benefits: